Topics on this page:

-A reverse mortgage is a special type of home loan that lallows you to convert part of the equity in your home into cash without having to sell your home or pay additional monthly bills.
+A reverse mortgage is a special type of home loan that allows you to convert part of the equity in your home into cash without having to sell your home or pay additional monthly bills.

 Reverse mortgages may be a good option for seniors:

-- when selling your home may not be profitable due to capital gains taxes; or
+- When selling your home may not be profitable due to capital gains taxes; or

-- when you are seeking to improve your standard of living by increasing your income.
+- When you are seeking to improve your standard of living by increasing your income.

 Proceeds from a reverse mortgage can be used:

-- for living expenses;
+- For living expenses;

-- for medical expenses;
+- For medical expenses;

-- or any other purpose.
+- Any other purpose.

 Reverse mortgage loans do not have to be paid back until the owners die or move out.
 Owners may use proceeds of the sale of the home to pay off the loan.
 If the owners die, heirs may sell the home to repay the loan.
 If the heirs cannot repay the loan, the lender gains possession of the property.